 - An increase in the rate of a disablement pension where constant attendance is needed

 - Disability working allowance

 - Income support which includes a disability premium

 - Constant attendance allowance at one of the four rates payable with disablement benefit or war disability pension

-- The middle or higher care component of a disability living allowance or personal independence payment (PIP)
+- The standard or enhanced rate of the daily living component of personal independence payment (PIP)

 Anyone in any of the situations listed below, for any offence except for non-payment of council tax, or non-payment of fines.

 - Detained in prison, hospital or other place by order of a court

 - Detained pending deportation under the Immigration Act 1971

 - Detained under relevant parts of the Mental Health Act 1983